How to Remove Devices from Wi-Fi Router? – Overview

 Several routers come with in-built parental controls that execute comparable roles.

-You can find these configurations on the Parental Controls page, or they could be in the router’s security suite.
+You can find these configurations under the Parental Controls section or in the router’s settings interface.

-Parental controls likewise empower you to restrict certain conventions like streaming or texting and set time limits.
+Parental controls also allow you to restrict certain activities, such as streaming or messaging, and set time limits for internet usage.

 Utilize the Guest Network Feature

-If you have guests in your house, you can simplify the Wi-Fi connection issue by setting up a visitor Wi-Fi network on the router.
+If you have guests, you can simplify the Wi-Fi connection issue by setting up a visitor Wi-Fi network on the router.

 A guest network is an isolated internet access point.